scmacdon/AWSTracker/Notifications/Readme.md

 ![AWS Tracking Application](images/database.png)

+Using MySQL Workbenchm enter some records that you will use to test your Lambda functions.

 ## Package the project that contains the Lambda functions

 Package up the project into a .jar (JAR) file that you can deploy as a Lambda function by using the following Maven command.